MimeThaClown/Heist-of-Cinders/NPCS/Gilgamish Cinders.md

 # Description
 A kind man who lets his work speak for him.
-He owns a shop called Fortune's bold
+He owns a shop called Fortune's bold.
+Very muscular (hehe)

 # Notable Facts
 -  He was giving Nevalon some blueprints to help build a city in a cave.